jamirali720/assignment-eleven/README.md

  # My web site Link: https://admiring-shockley-a35dc8.netlify.app/
  # My website Name is Online Web Development Courses.
  There are five section in my website like: navbar/heeader, top banner,  main courses, reviews and foote.

+  # I cannot understand why google sign in method does not work after deploying in netlify.
+Please consider it.